Ghetto Closures in C++ III: Templates and Traits and Interfaces, oh my!

 I consider this interface to be pretty rad.

-works with only a single template argument, so we could go that route too.
+boost::function works with only a single template argument, so we could go that route too.
 We could also accept that we’re doing something a bit different, and add a second parameter:

 Thunk<LRESULT (Window::*)(HWND hWnd, UINT msg, WPARAM wParam, LPARAM lParam)> wndProcThunk;